rexcontrols/rex-install-rpi/README.md

 - [REX Control System community forum](https://www.rexcontrols.com/forum)

 ## Additional information##
+- More info about the UniPi board can be found at [unipi.technology](http://www.unipi.technology).
 - Raspberry Pi is a trademark of the [Raspberry Pi Foundation](http://www.raspberrypi.org).